signature-opensource/CK-DeviceModel/CK.DeviceModel/Device/README.md

 ```

 The Signal/OnCommandSignalAsync is a simple helper that is a kind of "internal immediate multi-purpose" command.
 The paylaod
-is totally internal: a simple set of strings like `"Disconnected"`, `Connected` can do the job, as well as internal static
+is totally internal: a simple set of strings like `"Disconnected"` or `"Connected"` can do the job, as well as internal static
-singletons `internal static readonly object SignalConnected = new object();`.
+singletons `internal static readonly object SignalConnected = new object();` (the latter is slightly more efficient since pure
+reference equality can be used).

 *Note:* The `CommandLoop` property is protected.
 Often, it must be exposed to the whole device's assembly.
 To expose it simply use the `new` masking operator: